Achille44/FreeSpace2TranslationTools/README.md

 The main problem with existing FS mods is that most of them are not ready to be translated as is, because the support and interest for translations in this game has been low in the last 20 years.
 So in most cases, the original mod files need to be modified in order to be able to translate them in a convenient way.
 This is the main goal of this program.
+So basically it's an Internationalization tool for FS mods.

 ## What does it do?